VUnit/vunit/user_guide.md

   -v, --verbose         Print test output immediately and not only when
                         failure
-  --no-color            Do not color output
+  --no-color            Do not color output --log-level {info,error,warning,debug}
-  --gui {load,run}      Open test case(s) in simulator gui. 'load' only loads
-                        the test case and gives the user control. 'run' loads and runs the test case while recursively logging all variables and signals --log-level {info,error,warning,debug}
   -p NUM_THREADS, --num-threads NUM_THREADS
                         Number of tests to run in parallel.
 Test output is not continuously written in verbose mode with p > 1

+com:
+  Flags specific to the com message passing package

+  --use-debug-codecs    Run with debug features enabled

+modelsim:
+  ModelSim specific flags

+-g [{load,run}], --gui [{load,run}]
+                        Open test case(s) in simulator gui. 'load' only loads the test case and gives the user control (default).
+                        'run' loads and runs the test case while recursively logging all variables and signals.
+  --new-vsim            Do not re-use the same vsim process for running
+                        different test cases (slower) --coverage [COVERAGE]
+                        Enable code coverage.
+Choose any combination of "bcestf".
+When the flag is given with no argument everthing is enabled.
+Remember to run --clean when chaning this as re-compilation is not triggered.
+                        Experimental feature not supported by VUnit main developers.

 activehdl:
   Aldec Active HDL specific flags

-  --gui                 Open test case(s) in simulator gui with top level pre
+  -g, --gui             Open test case(s) in simulator gui with top level pre
                         loaded

 rivierapro:
   Aldec Riviera Pro specific flags

-  --gui                 Open test case(s) in simulator gui with top level pre
+  -g, --gui             Open test case(s) in simulator gui with top level pre
                         loaded

 ghdl: